fedi-e2ee/public-key-directory-specification/Specification.md

 user continue to must have a valid public key.
 Instead, the Actor will be treated as if they ran a successful `BurnDown`, and allows them to start over with an `AddKey`.

-Since you need the secret key tog generate the revocation token for a given public key, `Fireproof` does not prevent third parties from revoking public keys.
+Since you need the secret key to generate the revocation token for a given public key, `Fireproof` does not prevent third parties from revoking public keys.

 This does not cancel out a previous `Fireproof` status.
 Future `BurnDown` messages may fail.